emilstu/CAE_Feature_Extraction/README.md

          - [segmentation.nii.gz](classification/patients/CT_FFR_25/segmentation.nii.gz)(output)
          - [cluster.nii.gz](classification/patients/CT_FFR_25/cluster.nii.gz)(output)

-The results from the automatic segmentaton and clustering will be saved in the patients folder for classification (marked output)
+The results from the automatic segmentation and clustering will be saved in the patient folder for classification (marked output)
-## Setting parameters
+## Convolutional Autoencoder
-### CAE
-Convolutional autoencoder for dimensionality reduction of image patches.
-The CAE can be trained using either 2D and 3D patches.
 ### 2D-CAE
 To utilize 2D autoencoder the patch-size has to be on the form
 ```bash